facundoq/tinyimagenet/README.md

     image,klass = dataset[i]
     print(f"Sample of class {klass:3d}, image {image}, words {dataset.idx_to_words[klass]}")
 ````

+The `imagenet_idx` indicates if the dataset's labels correspond to those in the full ImageNet dataset.
+By default (`imagenet_idx=False`) the labels are renumbered sequentially so that the 200 classes are named 0, 1, 2, ..., 199.

 You can also check the [quickstart notebook](https://colab.research.google.com/drive/1FCDsDJg86mCjyeAWOxDW9iF49goWCx4j?usp=sharing) to peruse the dataset.